 - Start the engine; - Turn the tensioner handle to engage the blade; - Press the E-STOP button located on the left side of the control box.
-Engine should be stopped.. - With E-STOP button pressed try to move the saw head up and down (using switch and setwork buttons) and forward/backward using power feed switch.
-Both systems shouldn't start. - With E-STOP button pressed try to start the debarker blade motor and move the debarker arm in and out.
-Debarker shoudn't work. - With E-STOP button pressed try to move the blade guide arm in and out.
-Blade guide arm shoudn't work. - 3.
-Blade cover safety switch and its circuits inspection. - Start the engine;
+The engine should be stopped. - With E-STOP button pressed try to move the saw head up and down (using switch and Setworks buttons) and forward/backward using power feed switch.
+Both systems should not start. - With E-STOP button pressed try to start the debarker blade motor and move the debarker arm in and out.
+The debarker should not work. - With E-STOP button pressed try to move the blade guide arm in and out.
+The blade guide arm should not work.

+3. Blade cover safety switch and its circuits inspection

+- Start the engine;

 - Turn the tensioner handle to engage the blade;

-- Open blade housing cover;
+- Open the blade housing cover;

-- Enginer should be stopped;
+- The engine should be stopped;

 - Try to start the engine.
 The engine should remain stopped;

-- Close blade housing cover;
+- Close the blade housing cover;

-- Engine should remain stopped.
+- The engine should remain stopped.